About This Article

 The purpose of this article is to determine whether it’s safe, or even advisable, to use a fertility lubricant when trying to conceive.
 As it appears there is much confusion around this question, we’ll discuss the difference between commercially available sex lubricants and fertility lubricants, and whether experts recommend the use of a lubricant when trying to achieve a pregnancy.

-What’s the Difference between a Sex Lubricant and a Fertility Lubricant?
+What’s the Difference between a Personal Lubricant and a Fertility Lubricant?

 Why Choose a Fertility-Friendly Lubricant?